Flavors of Colorado

 Nearly every region of Colorado has some kind of fruit or vegetable that grows so well it makes a name for itself—which inevitably leads to a festival.
 The alternating swathes of high altitude and low valley are credited with providing a head start or a late blast of sun that in turn pumps that produce with extra flavor.

 Peach Festival, Palisade.
-The small town of Palisade, which also is blessed with a climate ideal for growing wine grapes, is noted for several types of fruits, including their famous peaches.
+The small town of Palisade, which also is blessed with a climate ideal for growing wine grapes, is noted for several types of fruits, including their famous peaches, which are celebrated in August.

 Wild Mushroom Festival, Crested Butte.
 The climate above 9,000 feet in Crested Butte is just right for fungi, which leads to a celebration of the result every August.